loda-lang/loda-programs/programs/oeis/list6.md

 * [A314220](http://oeis.org/A314220) ([L22 program](314/A314220.asm)): Coordination sequence Gal.5.306.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314221](http://oeis.org/A314221) ([L26 program](314/A314221.asm)): Coordination sequence Gal.6.641.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314231](http://oeis.org/A314231) ([L27 program](314/A314231.asm)): Coordination sequence Gal.5.305.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314239](http://oeis.org/A314239) ([L28 program](314/A314239.asm)): Coordination sequence Gal.6.642.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314240](http://oeis.org/A314240) ([L28 program](314/A314240.asm)): Coordination sequence Gal.6.643.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314244](http://oeis.org/A314244) ([L16 program](314/A314244.asm)): Coordination sequence Gal.6.644.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314247](http://oeis.org/A314247) ([L22 program](314/A314247.asm)): Coordination sequence Gal.3.50.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314249](http://oeis.org/A314249) ([L24 program](314/A314249.asm)): Coordination sequence Gal.4.136.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.